 Training and Skills

-Students should have a strong background in inorganic, or organic chemistry and enthusiasm for interdisciplinary, or environmental chemistry.
-Experience of catalytic systems, or polymer chemistry is desirable.
-The student will join a well-established synthetic team researching molecular imprinting at the Open University.
+Students should have a strong background in Engineering and Physical Sciences or related subjects.
+They also should have enthusiasm for research, data processing and travelling.
+Experience of programming (e.g. Matlab, Python, etc) are desirable.
+The student will join a well-established team researching Earth Observation at the Open University.

 Applications should include: